Mumbai:Woman dies after being 'pushed' out of train by husband | Law-Order

 As the woman leaned out of the moving train, herhusband held her at the doorway, and then allegedly releasedher from his grip, following which she fell on the tracks, theofficial said.

-Later, when the train stopped at Govandi station, awoman commuter in the coach, who had been watching thecouple's activities, got down and alerted the railway policeabout the incident.
+Later, when the train stopped at Govandi station, awoman commuter in the coach, who had been watching thecouple, got down and alerted the railway police about theincident.

 The police caught the man at the station and then tookhim to the incident spot, where they found his wife lyinginjured and unconscious, the official said.